foprel/snowflake-101-training/hands-on-lab-2/README.md

 ### 4. Virtual Warehouses
-Now lets create two virtual warehouses, one for the data-analyst and one for the data-engineer:
+Now lets create two virtual warehouses, one for the data-analyst and one for the data-engineer.
+With the parameters shown below you can edit the functionality as well as the size of the virtual warehouses.
 ~~~~
 create or replace warehouse ANALYST_WH
     auto_suspend = 120